 Oestrogen is a catabolic hormone that breaks down muscle mass and leads to an increase in body fat and aromatase.
 Testosterone is an anabolic hormone that promotes lean body mass.
 If a man wants to remain slim, muscular and vigorous, the testosterone level should be maintained high, aromatase activity inhibited and the oestrogen level lowered.
 Insulin, the fat accumulating hormone, should be lowered by tackling blood sugar dysregulation.
 Avoiding environmental oestrogens (xenohormones common in personal care products and pollutants), reducing alcohol intake, improving liver function and detoxification and proper nutrition all play important roles and should be part of the hormone recovery plan.
 Plant flavonoids and lignans, various natural products old and new and historically established male tonic formulae can be applied to suppress aromatase and recover male hormone balance.

 The reality is a typical middle-aged man who wants to maintain an ideal hormonal balance is being hit hard on many fronts simultaneously.
 The network of hormonal effects in a man’s metabolic disarray compounds to generate wide-ranging, unpredictable and varied physical and mental consequences.
-It is a complex problem that requires a more considered, multi-faceted approach and solution.
+It is a complex problem that requires a more considered, multi-layered approach addressing lifestyle.